Instagram/LibCST/docs/source/metadata.rst

 constructs like conditional statements, loops, and try…except don't create their own scope.

-There are four different type of scope in Python:
+There are five different type of scope in Python:
+:class:`~libcst.metadata.BuiltinScope`,
 :class:`~libcst.metadata.GlobalScope`,
 :class:`~libcst.metadata.ClassScope`,
 :class:`~libcst.metadata.FunctionScope`, and
 :class:`~libcst.metadata.ComprehensionScope`.

 .. image:: _static/img/python_scopes.png
-   :alt: Diagram showing how the above 4 scopes are nested in each other
+   :alt: Diagram showing how the above 5 scopes are nested in each other
    :width: 400
    :align: center